Misc scribbles

 A SAM file has a core set of required fields, and then an arbitrary list of extra columns called tags.
 The tags have a two character abbreviation like MQ (mapping quality) or many others.
 They can be upper or lower case.
 Upper case are reserved for official usages (except those with X, Y, or Z prefixed).
 See SAMtags.pdf for more details

-#What is a CIGAR string
+#What is a CIGAR string and how do you interpret it?

 A CIGAR string is a "compact idiosyncratic gapped alignment report".
 It tells you about insertions, deletions, and clipping.
 It is a series of "operators" with lengths.